oracle-livelabs/apex/book-club-lab/9-creating-review-form/creating-review-form.md

 - Completion of workshop through Lab 8

 ## Task 1: Create the Application Item and Computation
+You are going to display a user's name and initials on their book review post instead of their username/email.
 To obtain a user's full name, you will use an application computation.
-The computation uses :APP_USER to retrieve the current user's first and last name, then concatenates the two.
+The computation uses :APP\_USER to retrieve the current user's first and last name, then concatenates the two.
 You will create an application item to store this value.

 *Note: You are going to store this value in the Reviews table later on so you can display the user's name and initials when they post a book review.*

 1. Click on **App Builder** in the top APEX toolbar.